Knulpinette/42_04_minirt/README.md

 You should know **what vectors are** and **how to calculate** with them (addition, subtraction, etc).
 Learn also about **unit length vectors** and **the magnitude** of a vector (pythagoras theorem).
 Then move on to **dot product** and **cross product** (you will use them a lot in miniRT).

 * A [class on linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)
+* You can also go visit the great lessons of [Khan Academy](https://fr.khanacademy.org/math/algebra-home/alg-vectors)

 ### Raytracing Essentials 💠